List of Shameless (American TV series) characters: Nessa Chabon

 Nessa Chabon (Jessica Szohr) is a tenant in Fiona's apartment building in season 8.
 She is a "tough and smart lesbian".
 She and Fiona become close friends throughout the season.
-She likes "blond and bitchy" girls like her actual girlfriend, Mel.
+She likes "blond and bitchy" girls like her actual girlfriend, Mel (Perry Mattfeld).

-Brad
+Brad Young

-Bradley "Brad" Young (Scott Michael Campbell) works at Born Free Cycles fixing motorcycles.
+Bradley "Brad" Young (Scott Michael Campbell) works at Born Free Cycles fixing motorcycles and is married to Camile Young, whose sister Tami becomes Lip's wife.
 During the eighth season, he employs Lip at his workshop after meeting him at an Alcoholics Anonymous meeting and advises him about his feelings toward Sierra.
 When his baby is born, he relapses, assaults Lip, and runs away.
 Lip begins to look for him and is the only one who believes in him.
 He stands by his side and gets him to stop using and go back to his family.
 In season 9, Brad gets married and continues to attend Alcoholics Anonymous meetings with Lip.
 His sister-in-law Tami subsequently has a baby with Lip.